-Having regular baths are helpful in keeping areas of psoriasis lesions clean and soft.
-Additionally, baths can be soothing and reduce stress, which may offer further benefits in reducing the incidence of psoriasis.
+Having regular baths helps keep areas of psoriasis lesions clean and soft.
+Additionally, baths can be soothing and reduce stress, which may offer further benefits in cutting the incidence of psoriasis flares.

-Applying natural soothing oils, such as coconut or olive oils may help to soften the skin and relieve itching and discomfort associated with psoriasis.
+Applying natural soothing oils, such as coconut or olive oils, may help to soften the skin and relieve the itching and discomfort of psoriasis.

-According to an article in the International Journal of Green Pharmacy, Ayurvedic practitioners classify psoriasis as a "kushtha" health condition.
-This means the condition is a chronic one, which is also "krucchasadhya" (intractable) and "asadhya" (incurable).
+According to an article in the International Journal of Green Pharmacy, practitioners of Ayurveda classify psoriasis as a "kushtha" health condition.
+This term means it is a chronic condition that is "krucchasadhya," meaning intractable, and "asadhya," meaning incurable.

-Ayurvedic texts say that psoriasis arises due to an imbalance of two "doshas" (areas of energy) known as the "Vata" and "Kapha."
+Ayurvedic texts say that psoriasis arises due to an imbalance of two "doshas," or areas of energy.
+Practitioners of Ayurvedic medicine call these the "Vata" and "Kapha."

-Vata is responsible for controlling bodily functions, and could cause the dryness and skin scaling associated with psoriasis.
-Kapha is responsible for body growth and can lead to the itching and rapid skin cell turnover using this dosha.
+Vata is responsible for controlling bodily functions and could contribute to the dryness and skin scaling of psoriasis.
+Kapha is responsible for growth, and so Ayurvedic practitioners explain the itching and rapid skin cell turnover using this dosha.

-The energy imbalance causes toxins to build up in a person's system, leading to inflammation.
-As a result, Ayurveda treatments often revolve around not only herbal applications, but also diet and lifestyle advice.
+The imbalance between these two energies causes toxins to build up in a person's system, leading to inflammation.
+As a result, Ayurvedic treatments often revolve around not only herbal applications but also diet and lifestyle advice.

-After 9 weeks, the participants were evaluated in terms of skin redness, thickness of lesions, and the size of the lesions.
+After 9 weeks, the researchers evaluated the participants for skin redness, the thickness of lesions, and the size of the lesions.

-At the study's conclusion, the researchers found those who applied the turmeric gel experienced less redness, thickness, and scaling than those who had applied a placebo treatment.
+The researchers found those who applied the turmeric gel experienced less redness, thickness, and scaling than those who applied a placebo treatment.

-The study's authors also reported that there were few side effects associated with the gel's application.
+The study's authors also reported that there were few side effects from the gel's application.

-A study published in the journal Clinical Dermatology found that topical applications of the 3-0-Acetyl-11 Keto Beta Boswelic Acid (AKBBA), which is a naturally occurring gum resin from the stem of the Boswellia serrate tree, helped to manage mild to moderate chronic plaque psoriasis.
+A different study, in the journal Clinical Dermatology, found that topical applications of the 3-O-Acetyl-11 Keto Beta Boswellic Acid (AKBBA) helped to manage mild-to-moderate chronic plaque psoriasis.

 People with psoriasis applied the cream three times a day for 12 weeks.
-After the 12-week period, researchers reviewed photographs to note changes in psoriasis lesions.
+After the 12-week period, researchers reviewed photographs to note any changes in psoriasis lesions.
 The study leaders reported highly significant changes in the lesions and recommended AKBBA as a potential psoriasis therapy.

-A study published in the Indo American Journal of Pharmaceutical Research reported the effects of a starch-fortified turmeric bath (SFTB), which is a mixture of rice starch and turmeric, in treating psoriasis.
+A 2015 study reported the effects of a starch-fortified turmeric bath (SFTB), a mixture of rice starch and turmeric, in treating psoriasis.

 A control group participated in therapies, such as massage, yoga, hydrotherapy, and diet therapy.
 The experimental group used these therapies as well as the SFTB.

 The researchers found that SFTBs reduced the severity of psoriasis as well as the spread of the lesions.
 They concluded that SFTBs could be a low-cost complementary therapy in the management of psoriasis.

-Ayurveda is a medical practice that has existed for thousands of years.
-However, research supporting or disputing its practitioners' claims isn't widely available.
+As a medical practice, Ayurveda has been around for thousands of years.
+However, research supporting or disputing its claims is not widely available.

-Most studies on Ayurveda are small and don't employ the type of research methods needed to make firm conclusions.
+Most studies on Ayurveda are small and do not employ the type of research methods that support firm conclusions.

-As such, it is hard to say with much certainty that Ayurveda will help to reduce the incidence of psoriasis flares or their physical effects.
-However, many people report that it has helped them.
+Therefore, it is hard to say with much certainty that Ayurveda will help to reduce the incidence of psoriasis flares or their physical effects.
+However, many people report that Ayurveda has helped them.

 The U.S. Food and Drug Administration (FDA) currently classify Ayurvedic products as dietary supplements.
-This means they do not have to go through the same rigorous testing as many other medications do for both safety and effectiveness.
+This means they do not have to go through the same rigorous safety and effectiveness testing as many other medications.

-The National Center for Complementary and Integrative Health conducted a study where their researchers ordered nearly 200 Ayurvedic products online.
+The National Center for Complementary and Integrative Health advise that some Ayurvedic products contain

-Consumers should take care when using Ayurvedic products, even if they are marked as "all-natural."
+Consumers should take care when using Ayurvedic products, even if the manufacturers mark them as "all-natural."
 People should not use Ayurvedic products as a substitute for other medical treatments unless they have discussed this with their doctor.